Hublot-RD/SoundTestBench/README.md

-# Software for the Metal Detector
+# Software for the test bench

-The code is made for the Adruino Nano 33 IoT.

-The metal detector uses the Pulse Induction principle.
+This software is made to control two brushless DC motors from an Arduino Uno with the motor shield.
+The user interface is made of one button, one rotary knob and 8 RGB LEDs.